breandan/galoisenne/latex/popl2024/rebuttal.md

 #### On the necessity of Conjunctive Grammars

 We agree that conjunctive grammars are not strictly necessary for our approach, but they are a natural fit for and are more expressive than CFGs.
 Computing intersections between CFGs allows us to encode future semantic properties and conjunction can be easily expressed with a SAT solver by appending additional constraints in conjunctive normal form.
-Futhermore, computing the intersection between a regular language (REG) and CFL as the intersection between two CFLs (CFL ∩ CFL) is simpler than using the Bar-Hillel construction (REG ∩ CFL) and avoids specialization or refactoring.
+Furthermore, computing the intersection between a regular language (REG) and CFL as the intersection between two CFLs (CFL ∩ CFL) is simpler than using the Bar-Hillel construction (REG ∩ CFL) and avoids specialization or refactoring.

 #### Context sensitivity